aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 }
 ```

+If you would like to host the model, you can do so inside a `serve` function
 The SageMaker-ready script is in [fable_sagemaker.r](./fable_sagemaker.r).

 Now we are ready to run the script [fable_sagemaker.r](./fable_sagemaker.r) with Amazon SageMaker.
 Let's open the script [sagemaker_training.r](./sagemaker_training.r).
 We will be communicating with Amazon SageMaker using the SageMaker SDK through reticulate, a R interface to python libraries.